kieme/dainty/library/dacli/dainty_dacli.md

 ### result notation : `"(argument@n{type@n=,name@n=,value@n=,path@n=}=)"`

-Both the definition and use notation forms shown above are visible notations that are passed and processed by sdcli.
+Both the definition and use notation forms shown above are visible notations that are passed and processed by dacli.
 The result notation express what the definition and use notation arguments results into after parsing.
 This means both the definition notation and the use notation have their respective result notations.
 This is practical for a number of reasons; the first is that the same parsing logic can be used, the second is that comparison is much easier in the result notation and more efficient as well (the result notation is sorted) and lastly the use notation might be used independently from the definition notation.
 With a few simple rules the result notations of a definition and use notation can be compared, as to validate the use notation and to provide a validated, updated result notation.

 The sequence diagram below express in more detail the use of the result notation form.
 A short hand form is used, e.g. definition:def1, to specify a use (def1) of the definition notation.